CircuitAI01/optical-mouse-circuit-ai/README.md

 <p><a href="post/why-do-optical-mouse-have-light.md">Why Do Optical Mouse Have Light</a></p>
 <p><a href="post/is-it-possible-to-replace-a-laser-mouse-sensor.md">Is It Possible To Replace A Laser Mouse Sensor</a></p>
 <p><a href="post/how-are-optical-and-mechanical-mice-compared.md">How Are Optical And Mechanical Mice Compared</a></p>
+<p><a href="post/is-it-harmful-to-keep-a-laser-mouse-on-your-lab-while-using-it.md">Is It Harmful To Keep A Laser Mouse On Your Lab While Using It</a></p>